angular-ui/ui-router/README.md

 keeps development streamlined, and helps us focus on building great software.

+## Contribute

+**(1)** See the **[Developing](#developing)** section below, to get the development version of UI-Router up and running on your local machine.

+**(2)** Check out the [roadmap](https://github.com/angular-ui/ui-router/issues/milestones) to see where the project is headed, and if your feature idea fits with where we're headded.

+**(3)** If you're not sure, [open an RFC](https://github.com/angular-ui/ui-router/issues/new?title=RFC:%20My%20idea) to get some feedback on your idea.

+**(4)** Finally, commit some code and open a pull request.
+Code & commits should abide by the following rules:

+- *Always* have test coverage for new features (or regression tests for bug fixes), and *never* break existing tests
+- Commits should represent one logical change each; if a feature goes through multiple iterations, squash your commits down to one
+- Changes should always respect the coding style of the project

 ## Developing

 UI-Router uses <code>grunt >= 0.4.x</code>.
 Make sure to upgrade your environment and read the